- Amanda Blum, Senior HR Assistant, Capital Farm Credit

 - Sarah Cortese, Director of Communications, Capital Farm Credit

-- HR sometimes lacks the resources, competencies, or mandate to actively drive social media participation.
+- HR sometimes lacks the resources, competencies, or mandate to actively drive social media use.

 Impact and Result

-- HR needs to identify and partner with current social media owners, learn the necessary competencies to engage on social media, and build its own social media presence.
+- To effectively do so, HR needs to identify and partner with current social media owners and learn the necessary competencies to harness this powerful tool.

-Guided Implementation #1 - Identify objectives and set metrics
+Guided Implementation #1 - Determine social media direction and set goals

 Call #1 - Identify and set social media goals, and determine relevant SMART and social media metrics.

-Guided Implementation #2 - Optimize social media channels, plan, and execute content creation
+Guided Implementation #2 - Optimize the employer brand on social media

 Call #1 - Review organizational social media efforts and determine how HR can get involved.